pypa/packaging.python.org/source/specifications/core-metadata.rst

 specified in PEP 440:  they should correspond to the version scheme used by the external dependency.

-Notice that there's is no particular rule on the strings to be used.
+Notice that there is no particular rule on the strings to be used.

 Examples::